 Ethernet cable is most often used in IP camera wiring.
 These cameras transmit video over a network connection, so IP camera wire must be able to carry data over the internet.
 There are many types of ethernet cable, many of which you might recognize from pre-WiFi days of LAN internet connections.
-These same wires are used to link IP cameras to a recorder for video storage and remote viewing.
+These same wires are used to link IP cameras such as fixed IP camera models to a recorder for video storage and remote viewing.
 They also can also supply power without the need for a separate power cable.

 The “cat” in ethernet cable naming refers to “category”; ethernet cable categories still in use include: 3, 4, 5, 5e, 6, 6a, 7 and 8.
 The most common IP camera cable types are Cat5 cable, Cat5e cable and Cat6 cable.

 Cat 5 cable is a twisted pair cable commonly used in computer networks.
 Twisted pair refers to the copper wires which make up the cable: in this case, 8 wires twisted into 4 pairs.
 Cat5 cabling is usually unshielded, relying on the twisted wire structure to minimize interference.
 Cat 5 cable is rarely ever used now, as it has been superseded by Cat5e cable.

 Cat5e cable is a more recent version, released in 2001.
 The “e” stands for “enhanced”, and its improved performance is the result of improvements to reduce crosstalk.
 Nowadays, it is much more common to see Cat5e cable used in IP camera wiring systems than Cat 5 cable.
 After 2001, most Cat 5 cable was deprecated in favor of Cat5e.